Havant: History

 Early English in style, the oldest undisturbed parts of the church of St Faith, such as the chancel, date from the early 13th century.
 Some of the foundations are believed to date from Roman times.
 The vestry is 14th century and there is a monumental brass to William Aylward, 1413.

 By 1768 Havant had its first postmaster trading from various offices until the present post office in East Street opened in 1936 (one of a handful in the UK with the cypher of King Edward VIII above the entrance).
 In 1976 a Royal Mail Christmas postage stamp depicted an angel design from a medieval embroidery in the Victoria and Albert Museum owned by the Victorian-established Catholic Mission in the Brockhampton neighbourhood.

 In 1847 Havant was connected with a station on the railway to Portsmouth and Brighton via Chichester and this was followed by the Portsmouth Direct Line to London in 1859.
 The branch line to Hayling Island ran from 1867 until the mid-1960s rationalisation.

 The first hospital in the town opened in 1894 in Potash Terrace as a fever hospital, closing in 1939.
-A war memorial hospital opened in 1929 in Crossway; in 1935 a fine frieze of Wedgwood tiles depicting nursery rhymes was added to the children's ward.
+A war memorial hospital opened in 1929 in Crossway; in 1935 a fine frieze of Royal Doulton tiles depicting nursery rhymes was added to the children's ward.

 The resident population rose in 'Havant and Waterloo Urban District' from 26,367 in 1939 to 74,552 for this direct predecessor to the borough in 1961.
 The rate of population increase has decreased since 1961 but population approximately doubled in the 50 years to 2011, with less cultivated land and fewer housing schemes and little non-hillside or direct coastal land available for development.

+Under upcoming local government reform plans the district will be merged with nearby districts including Portsmouth to form a new South East Hampshire unitary authority in 2028.